-They were trying to trick Him with a “leading question.”
-They said, “You are not partial to any, but teach the way of God in truth” (v 14).
-The truth they expected was for Jesus to say, “Honor only God” (Exodus 20:3), giving an excuse to resist paying taxes, which other people around wanted to hear.
+The patronized Jesus condescendingly by saying, “You are not partial to any, but teach the way of God in truth” (v 14).
+The “truth” they expected was for Jesus to say, “Honor only God” (Exodus 20:3).
+Saying so implied that people have an excuse to resist paying taxes because doing so honors Ceasar.

 If Jesus said, yes pay taxes, He becomes a “traitor” to the Jews by submitting to Ceasar.
 Instead, Jesus pointed to the image in the coin.
 He said, “Render to Caesar…” (KJV; Mark 12:17) or “Give back to Ceasar…” (Matthew 22:21), which was cleverly apolitical that is why they were amazed.

 Excessive taxes made life difficult.
-People (not the hypocrites) were amazed because they expected Jesus to rally for them the injustices of the government, yet His answer neither offended Ceasar or the Jews.
+People (not the hypocrites) were amazed because they expected Jesus to rally for them the injustices of the government, yet His answer neither offended Ceasar nor the Jews.

 If we as subjects are asked to submit to an unfair government, even if begrudgingly, God will honor our obedience to what He has instituted (Romans 13:1).
 However, as God’s people, we should give the “best of our best” to God, not begrudgingly, but with joy and gladness.
 (Psalm 100:2)